joshuaclayton/specit/README.markdown

 * beOnThePage (checks that an element is present on a page)
 * beToTheLeftOf (checks that an element is to the left of another element)
 * beToTheRightOf (checks that an element is to the right of another element)
+* beAbove (checks that an element is above another element)

 ## Other supported features